murxla/murxla/docs/solver_integration/solver_wrapper/solver_wrapper.rst

 Operator Kinds
 ^^^^^^^^^^^^^^

-Murxla defines a :ref:`base set of operator kinds
+Murxla defines a :doc:`base set of operator kinds
-<operator-kinds>` as static const members of type :cpp:type:`murxla::Op::Kind`
+<../../advanced/operator_kinds>` as static const members of type
-of class :cpp:class:`murxla::Op`.
+:cpp:type:`murxla::Op::Kind` of class :cpp:class:`murxla::Op`.
 Solver-specific operator kinds are (by convention) defined as members of the solver wrapper implementation of :cpp:class:`murxla::AbsTerm`.
 By convention, we prefix solver-specific operator kinds with the solver's